Hot Tub Chemicals – Your Complete Guide

 Bromine Proper Level: 3-5 ppm

-Both chlorine granules and bromine tablets are both ideal options to help keep the water clean in your hot tub.
+Both chlorine granules and bromine tablets are ideal options to help keep the water clean in your hot tub.
 The experts at your local hot tub supply store can work with you to determine the best one for your lifestyle.

 Below, we will review the pros and cons of chlorine and bromine in a hot tub.